summary

 The <summary> element must be the first child of a <details> element.
 It acts as the disclosure button that users click or tap to expand or collapse the details content.

-Browsers render <summary> with a disclosure triangle (marker) by default.
-Vanilla Breeze replaces this with a custom chevron indicator for better visual consistency.
+Browsers render <summary> with a disclosure triangle by default.
+Vanilla Breeze replaces this with a custom chevron indicator that rotates on open, and ensures a touch-friendly 44px minimum height.

 When to Use